WE DO NOT HAVE A COAT CHECK NOR WILL WE HOLD ANY ITEMS FOR YOU. Leave these items at home or in your car!

 You can find out what time the band starts (aka the ‘set times’) by clicking on the band’s name on our calendar (troubadour.com/calendar).
 Scroll down just a tad on that event detail page to where the band’s name is listed above their bio.
 Right next to their name it will say “Set time:” with a time after that.
 If “set time” is not listed next to the band’s name WE do not know what the set time is yet.
 As soon as we know the set times for an event we will immediately post it to the website — promise.
 And yes, we are pretty notorious for having our shows run on time/as posted.
-There are the occasional nights that might fall behind, but more often than not, they will run as posted.
+Set times are always subject to change, but more often than not, they will run as posted.

 Typically, we don’t know.
 The headlining/last band will usually tell us how long their set is going to be just before we go to doors that night.
 You can usually ask a security guard on your way into the club that night, how long the last band will play, and they should be able to give you time.